Astronaut

 Since 2004 I've been guiding ski expeditions and training in the Arctic, Antarctica and Australia.
 Any opportunity to introduce people to our wonderful ice environments is a privilege that I will forever appreciate.

-In 2011, together with a team of guides spanning 6 nations, I launched the International Polar Guides Association, of which I am its President and a Polar Expedition Guide.
+In 2011, together with a team of guides spanning 6 nations, I launched the International Polar Guides Association, steering the organisation as President until 2024.
 Polar guiding is an awesome profession, one that combines my loves of adventure and education.

 Contact me if you want to join a trip, need help with your own or are interested in becoming an IPGA guide.